jayinc/docs/content/quick-start/how-speechly-works/_index.md

 ---
 title: How Speechly Works - The Video Tutorial Series
-description: Take a quick tour of Speechly's technology.
-The tutorial shows example applications, explains how Speechly applications are programmed, what the overall architecture of a Speechly application is, and concludes with a tutorial on how to use the Speechly Web Toolkit to easily add voice features to a website.
+description: Take a quick tour of Speechly's technology and see how Speechly applications are programmed, what the overall architecture of a Speechly application is, and how to use the Speechly Web Toolkit to easily add voice features to a website.
 weight: 1
 display: article
 category: "User guide"